NYPL-discovery/scsb-ongoing-accessions/README.md

 ### Logging into EC2 and Setting Things Up

 Because of the dependencies in this app, we need to run our deployments from EC2.
+Always run deployments from an EC2 instance on the sandbox account.

 To find the ec2 address, log in to the AWS console, and go to EC2 instances.
 Look for a recent instance that has a public IP you can access with the dgdvteam.pem (ask a coworker).
 You will likely want to use the instance's private IP to connect.